MaurVargas/Text-editor/README.md

  This is a the text editor project for python programmers.
  It is written to run with Python 3.

- Note: this is my first project, it is not intended to be use.
+ Note: this is my first project, it is not intended to be used.
 It is a project for learning purposes.
        The program is not really well organized and there's no documentation.
        I wrote it to show my style of programming and learn more about the tkinter modules.